New Home Co-Broker Academy provides seminars, customized workshops and online training for real estate agents and onsite sales consultants.

 For three years he wrote for Inman News and has been a contributor to Realty Times for 15 years.
 Keller Williams Realty International recognized him as a lifetime achiever.

 He was asked by Reston Publishing Company to write a book for the real estate industry that would help them learn how to list, market and show condominium resales.
-For years he was encouraged to write a book for real estate agents about how to work with the new homes shopper and builder.
+For years he was encouraged to write a book for real estate agents about how to work wit new homes shoppers and homebuilders builders.

 He decided from the get go to not solicit sponsors or advertisers, or to work with a committee of experts in related fields.
 Rather he chose to direct the course to the general agent and base the course on valid demographics, case studies and his personal experience over the years recruiting, training and supervising onsite agents.

-Fletcher believes that builders and Realtors need the same training.
+Fletcher believes that builders and Realtors need the same training to better understand each other.

 Along the way, he was a featured speaker at a NAR convention, chaired the Florida Home Builders Association's Sales and Marketing Council, earned his MIRM designation, and was presented the key to the city of St. Petersburg for his participation as a member of the city's Economic Development Commission.

-One assumptions drives his content: Regardless of whether the home building business is good or bad, hot or cold, Realtors will need saleable inventory and home bulders will need qualified buyers.
+One assumptions drives his content: Regardless of whether the home building business is good or bad, hot or cold, Realtors will need salable inventory and home builders will need qualified buyers.
 Both parties are starting to understand that it is time to look beyond the other's faults to their needs, and Fletcher is carrying the flag to lead that effort.

-Fletcher is a veteran of the US Air Force, where he served as an electronic countermeasures operator on the B-36 bomber..
+Fletcher is a veteran of the US Air Force, where he served as an electronic countermeasures operator on the B-36 bomber.
+He earned a BS Economics degree and made the baseball team at Florida Southern College as a walk on..